nEXam-App/nEXam-doc/SRS.md

 - Change Theme: The app will use the system default setting.
 Therefore we must provide a light and dark mode.
 The user has no need to change it itself.
 - Exam: There are three use cases for this subitem.
 These are the typical CRUD operations, so create, edit, delete and view exam belong here.
 - Set finished: The exams can be set on finished to show an additional label and change the priority on the dashboard.
-- Timer: A timer will count the estimated effort down.
+- Timer: A timer is shown in the detail view of an existing exam.
+It's possible to start and stop it, and it will count the estimated effort down.

 ### 1.3 Definitions, Acronyms and Abbreviations